ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 > [!warning]
 >
-> Before switching to a "lower" offer (for example, before switching from a [Pro](https://www.ovhcloud.com/en-gb/web-hosting/professional-offer/) offer to a [Personal](https://www.ovhcloud.com/en-gb/web-hosting/personal-offer/) offer), check that your hosting usage is compatible with your new formula:
+> Before switching to a "lower" offer (for example, before switching from a [Pro](https://www.ovhcloud.com/en-gb/web-hosting/professional-offer/) offer to a [Personal](https://www.ovhcloud.com/en-gb/web-hosting/personal-offer/) offer), check that your hosting usage is compatible with your new plan:
 >
-> - If you have created too many email addresses to upgrade to a lower plan, save and then delete the least used addresses;
+> - If you have created too many email addresses to upgrade to a lower plan, save and then delete the least used addresses.
 >
-> - If the quota for the new hosting plan is insufficient, log in to your hosting plan via [FTP](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting/), save and delete any unnecessary folders and files;
+> - If the quota for the new hosting plan is insufficient, log in to your hosting plan via [FTP](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting/), save and delete any unnecessary folders and files.
 >
 > - If your new hosting plan does not have enough databases or storage volume, back up and delete any unused data or databases.
-You can also order a [database server solution](https://www.ovh.co.uk/cloud/cloud-databases/);
+You can also order a [database server solution](https://www.ovh.co.uk/cloud/cloud-databases/).
 >
 > - If you have created [mailing lists](https://docs.ovh.com/gb/en/emails/guide-dutilisation-mailing-list/) with your hosting plan, please check that the new plan includes this feature.
 >